 Lazy Load is a function that loads content only when it is actually needed, i.e. when it appears in the visitor's field of view.
 Using lazy load can increase the loading speed of a website.
 When someone visits your site, all the images and other content don't have to load from the start and so your website builds up faster.

-WordPress 5.7 introduces a similar feature for iFrames.
-All you have to do is add the attribute loading="lazy" to your iFrames.
-Then they will only load when they appear in your visitors' field of view.
-You can find more information about lazy loading on WordPress.org.
+A similar feature is introduced for iFrames with WordPress 5.7.
+For this, you just need to add the attribute loading="lazy" to your iFrames.
+Then they will only load when they appear in the field of view of your visitors .
+You can find more information about this at WordPress.org.

 Better contrasts in the backend thanks to a new color palette